guillaumedherouville/mckinsey-methane-hackathon/docs/index.md

 # Methane-hackathon
-A methane detection project using satellite images
+A methane detection project using satellite images This is a copy of the ReadMe.

 -> View the documentation on [Github Pages](https://guillaumedherouville.github.io/mckinsey-methane-hackathon/)

--> Run the app on https://

 ##  Requirements